|Join Our Mailing List!||

 8:30 – 9:15 AM

-THE PUSH TO AVOID VOLATILITY: HOW BIG A ROLE FOR ALTERNATIVES?Institutional investors have long had exposure to alternatives.
+THE PUSH TO AVOID VOLATILITY: HOW BIG A ROLE FOR PRIVATE EQUITY, HEDGE FUNDS AND OTHER ALTERNATIVES?Institutional investors have long had exposure to alternatives.
 The volatile equities market has prompted investors to up their allocations even more, deploying capital not only to private equity and hedge funds, but also to real estate and other real assets.
 But just how far will institutional investors go and for how long will this trend make sense?
 Our panelists give their take on 2016 investment trends and what they are expecting in 2017.

 9:20 – 10:05 AM

 KEYNOTE PANEL DISCUSSION

 THE NEW INVESTMENT GAMEIn recent years, private equity and alternatives investors dealt with the double-edged sword of high valuations.
 While these values enabled firms to sell existing holdings and generate strong returns, they made new investments challenging.
 In 2016, those values began to slide and investors moved from selling to buying.
 Our panelists discuss how they and their firms reacted to this shift and what they are looking for in 2017.

 10:10 – 10:30 AM

 INVESTING IN 2017: HOW COMMONFUND IS THINKING ABOUT THE MARKET, ALTERNATIVES AND FINDING ALPHAAsset management firm Commonfund has two important missions: Creating investment solutions for nonprofits that do not have the scale and access to the best managers and strategies, and bringing current best practices to institutional investors.
 Firm CEO Catherine Keating sits down to discuss not only its mission, but also how it is trying to navigate the investing environment.
 With $24 billion in assets, Commonfund has to be thoughtful about its strategy.
 Catherine talks about what it saw in 2016, how it is utilizing alternatives, and expectations for the upcoming year.

 10:35 – 11:05 AM